 Horror takes a back seat to character in Justin Benson and Aaron Moorhead's 'The Endless'

-The Endless, in which two brothers return to the cult they escaped from a decade prior: fun, actually kind of sweet, and (unlike two other Tribeca movies I saw this year) no dead dogs.
-Tribeca, you know I love you, but please, chill with the canine carnage next year.
+The Endless, in which two brothers return to the cult they escaped from a decade prior: fun, actually kind of sweet, and (unlike two other Tribeca movies I saw last year) no dead dogs.
+Tribeca, you know I love you, but please, chill with the canine carnage.
 My heart can’t take much more.

 The Endless is directors Justin Benson and Aaron Moorhead’s quasi-sequel to 2012’s Resolution, in which a man (Peter Ciella) ventures out to Middle of Nowhere, CA to get his estranged drug addict friend (Vinny Curran) clean via the method of chaining him to a wall for a week.
 Only some mysterious something appears to be watching them…